 DIY Outdoor Lighting for the Deck

-These lamps don’t plug in so the first step is removing the plugin cord.
-The wiring in these lamps and most others enters the lamp from the bottom.
-Take the bottom cover off of the bottom of the lamp.
-Cut the wires inside the lamp short enough that they no longer show.
-Place the bottom of the lamp back on.
-These lamps have simple felt bottoms so we reattached them using crazy glue.
+These outdoor solar lights don’t need to be plugged in so removing the original plug-in cord is the first step.
+The wiring in lamps and most others, enter the lamp from the bottom.
+Take the bottom cover off of the bottom of the old lamp.
+Then cut the wires with the wire cutters.
+Make sure the lamp cord is short enough it no longer shows.
+Place the bottom of the lamp base back on.
+Our lamps came with simple felt bottoms so we reattached them using crazy glue.

 Leave the upper part of the casing (where the light plugs in) intact.
-This will hold your little solar lamp.
-Because of the width of the top of our lamps Hubs had to widen the shade brackets a little so the solar lamps would fit.
+This will hold your new outdoor solar light.
+Because of the width of the top of our lamps, Hubs had to widen the shade brackets a little so the solar lamps would fit.
 He did this with a simple set of pliers and a little pressure.
-Don’t overextend them, just move them a little bit at a time until the solar lamp fits.
+Don’t overextend them, but move them a bit at a time until the solar lamp fits.
 If your solar lamp is smaller you may be able to skip this step.

 Fit the upper part of the shade brackets and the light part of the solar lamp back onto the lamp.
-You need to keep the lampshade bracket for the shade to attach to.
+We need to keep the lampshade bracket for the shade to attach to.

 Making the Lamp Shade

-Hubs cut these out using a small Dremel with a tiny cut off blade.
+Hubs cut these out using a small Dremel with a tiny cut-off blade.
 Depending on the basket you find, you may be able to cut them with tin snips.
-The central piece he cut out using a simple drill.
+The central piece he cut out with a simple drill.

 Painting the Lamp

-Paint the entire lampstand right up to the solar light any way you choose.
-This lamp was originally very dark brown and it took two coats of chalk paint to make it white.
-I then sprayed it with three coats of polyurethane.
-Make sure to let them dry for a couple of days before any rain gets on them.
+Use masking tape to cover the solar light and lamp shade bracket.
+Then paint the entire lamp stand right up to the solar light any way you choose.
+I used Rustoleum white chalk paint because I had some leftovers.
+This lamp was originally very dark brown so it took two coats of white chalk paint.
+I let the paint dry for an hour between coats.
+Once dry I sprayed it with three coats of polyurethane.
+Once painted I kept mine indoors for a couple of days to make sure the paint hardened enough to prevent rain damage.

-The baskets and the lamp brackets were spray painted metallic grey to match the top of the solar lantern.
+The baskets and the lamp brackets were spray-painted metallic grey to match the top of the solar lantern.
+Follow the directions on your paint can.

 It’s awesome that you have the classic looking lamp frame without it needing to be plugged in.
 It might be a fun party trick to leave some of the bottom wire exposed, so you can make people wonder how the lamp still works if the wire is cut!